All Blogs

 Prevent Foodborne Illnesses

-Foodborne illnesses can have devastating effects on customers and your business.
-They often result from serving spoilt and contaminated food or unsanitary food preparation.
+Foodborne illnesses can have devastating effects on customers and your food service business.
+They often result from serving spoiled and contaminated food or unsanitary food preparation.

 Food safety incidents can lead to lawsuits and lost revenue for your restaurant.